Purpose of this Policy

 We may monitor, where permitted by law, and we will do this where the law requires it.
 Some of our monitoring may be to comply with regulatory rules, self-regulatory practices or procedures relevant to our business, to prevent or detect crime, in the interests of protecting the security of our communications systems and procedures, to have a record of what we have discussed with you and actions agreed with you, to protect you and to provide security for you (such as in relation to fraud risks on your account) and for quality control and staff training purposes.

 We may conduct short term carefully controlled monitoring of your activities on your account where this is necessary for our legitimate interests or to comply with our legal obligations.
-For instance, were we suspect fraud, money laundering or other crimes.
+For instance, where we suspect fraud, money laundering or other crimes.

 Telephone calls between us and you in connection with your account may be recorded to make sure that we have a record of what has been discussed and what your instructions are.
-We may also record these types of calls for the quality control and staff training purposes on a variety of desktop browsers.
+We may also record these types of calls for quality control and staff training purposes on a variety of desktop browsers.
 We do not store passwords or any other information about a visitor in a cookie that could identify them, their location or their preferences.

 An IP address in isolation is not personal data under the Data Protection Act, according to the Information Commissioner and is not subject to the GDPR.
 However, an IP address can become personal data when combined with other information or when used to build a profile of an individual, even if that individual's name is unknown and at that point will be treated under the GDPR.
 We use this information to investigate abuse of our website and its users, and to co-operate with law enforcement.
 We share this information with third parties, but only in aggregate.